Blog

 Canvas interface for editing code side-by-side with the AI

-Codex agent for running and testing code in a sandboxed environment
+Codex agent for running and testing code in a sandboxed cloud environment

 Multimodal input so you can share screenshots, diagrams, or error messages directly